Board of Directors

 Meet some of CAPS founders, former and current board members

 Environmental activist, writer, and policy analyst who lectures on the role of population growth in degrading natural ecosystems and eroding the quality of life.
 With expertise in the effects of acid rain and metals pollution on high altitude lakes, he helped establish the first acid rain monitoring station on the western slope of the Rocky Mountains.
 A resident of the San Francisco Bay Area, he led passage of an Alameda County open space protection initiative in 2000 and currently advises citizens groups on local growth management policies.
-In 2012, he received the Excellence in Preservation Award from the Tri-Valley Conservancy.
-He is a board member of the Institute for Population Studies in Berkeley, a former trustee of the Head-Royce School in Oakland, and former board member of Transform (formally the Bay Area Transportation and Land Use Coalition).
+In 2012, he received the Excellence in Preservation Award from the Tri-Valley Conservancy, and in 2014, he received the Sierra Club Outstanding Achievement Award in Land Conservation.
 He co-authored Toxics A to Z: A Guide to Everyday Pollution Hazards (University of California Press).
 Dick received his bachelor’s and master’s degrees from the University of California at Berkeley.

 Mr. Pasternack is an investor.
 During the 1990s he was a technical writer of computer software manuals.
 During the 1970’s and 1980’s he practiced banking law in Los Angeles.
 Mr. Pasternack became concerned and active about overpopulation while attending college during the 1960’s, when he was also active in the anti-Vietnam War movement and volunteered in the civil rights movement in Mississippi.
 As a CAPS senior writing fellow he has published letters to the editor and newspaper guest columns.
 He holds a Bachelor’s degree from Brown University in Sociology, and received his law degree from the University of Arizona.